 Before that, I grew up drinking tea in a bag, and I remember my aunt used to give me the little china animals out of the Red Rose boxes.

 In my twenties, I became a passionate human rights advocate and became involved in the fair trade movement.
 I studied cross-cultural communication and global trade practices.
-I started a coffee shop/bistro based on the Parisian café model, a place where people could get the best paninis and drinks but, more importantly, find community and share world views.
+I started a coffee shop/bistro based on the Parisian café model, where people could get the best paninis and drinks but, more importantly, find community and share world views.

 Our company tagline is "Spirit of Resilience," and this is precisely the thing everyone seems to experience when they visit Rwanda.